Healthdirect Free Australian health advice you can count on.

 Always respond to any kind of aggression respectfully and calmly.
 This will help them learn to communicate in non-violent ways.

-Set non-violent and appropriate consequences, and follow through to teach your child that violence is unacceptable.
+Set non-violent and appropriate consequences and follow through so your child learns that violence is unacceptable.

 If your child doesn't respond to any of these strategies, it may indicate that there is a deeper problem.
 Check in with your child's school — there may be issues with your child's friends or teachers.